 Dental emergencies can be shocking, which is why many people are curious about what happens when one occurs.
 At Distinctive Dentistry, we want all our patients to have the information they need to enjoy healthy and safe smiles.
 That’s why we’ve provided the answers to some of the most frequently asked questions about dental emergencies.
 Keep reading to satisfy your curiosity.

-If a dental emergency does occur, you’re probably wondering where you should go: the emergency room or our office?
+If a dental emergency does occur, you’re probably wondering where you should go: the emergency room or our dental office?
 If you have a problem like a severe cut, uncontrollable bleeding, a jaw fracture, or any problem affecting your breathing, you should head straight for the emergency room for immediate care.
-However, anything else like chipped, fractured, or lost teeth can be treated at our office.
+However, anything else like chipped, fractured, or lost teeth can be treated at our dental office.
 It’s important to note that we can treat infection, however if it’s affecting the way you breathe, you should go to your local urgent care right away.

-An emergency should be treated like one, which is why we recommend that you call our office if a dental issue strikes.
+An emergency should be treated like one, which is why we recommend that you call our dental office if a dental issue strikes.
 Unlike some medical conditions that may get better with time, dental problems will only get worse if left untreated.
 That’s why we make a special effort to work our emergency patients into our treatment schedule to provide same-day care, getting patients out of pain as quickly as possible.
 Call your emergency dentist in Altamonte Springs right away if you notice a problem.